elespike/burp-cph/README.md

 When utilizing RegEx, using a group will constrain the match to the group's contents.
 This strategy, therefore, increases match accuracy.

-The 'Match indices and/or slices' field controls which match(es) will be modified by the desired replacement value.
-Enter comma-separated, zero-based indices or slices (following Python's slice syntax).
+When targeting a subset of matches, enter comma-separated, zero-based indices or slices (following Python's slice syntax).
-  E.g.: 1,3,6:9 would act on the 2nd, 4th, 7th, 8th and 9th matches.
+  E.g.: `1,3,6:9` would act on the 2nd, 4th, 7th, 8th and 9th matches.

-##### Parameter handling replace options
 If not using a static value, the supplied expression will be used to find the desired replacement value.

 When utilizing RegEx, using a group will constrain the match to the group's contents.
 This strategy, therefore, increases match accuracy.

-### Please [visit the wiki](https://github.com/elespike/burp-cph/wiki) for explanations on the remaining options.
+### Please [visit our usage documentation](https://elespike.github.io/burp-cph/) for explanations on the remaining options.